-TeachingI have taught a variety of material, including Digital Signal Processing, Digital System Design, Algorithms and Data Structures, Computer Systems, Circuit Theory, Microprocessor Architectures, Digital IC Design and Internet Computing.
-My teaching duties for 2013-14 are:
+TeachingI have taught a variety of material, including Digital Signal Processing, Digital System Design, Algorithms and Data Structures, Computer Systems, Circuit Theory, Microprocessor Architectures, Digital IC Design, Internet Computing, and Mathematics for Computing.
+My teaching duties for 2014-15 are:

 - CE264 Digital Systems Design

 ResourcesThis section contains links to some offshoots of my work that are freely available.
 I support the open source software movement, and several of the items below are licensed under the GNU General Public Licence.